 Loads on the footing are must be less.

-Safe bearing capacity of the under soil is high at that places.
+The safe bearing capacity of the undersoil is high at those places.

-In spread footing, a spread bars are provided under the column and Wall base.
-So that the load of the structure is distributed on the wide area of the soil in such a way that the safe bearing capacity of the soil is not exceeded.
+In spread footing, spread bars are provided under the column and Wall base.
+So that the load of the structure is distributed on the wide-area of the soil in such a way that the safe bearing capacity of the soil is not exceeded.

 Normally footing having the sloping top or side faces.
-Isolated sloped footing is use to distribute load evenly from column to the soil.
+The isolated sloped footing is used to distribute the load evenly from columns to the soil.

 To transfer the load of the column to its base evenly, that’s why we provide the sloped pattern of the footing.
 To distribute load uniformly to the base of the column, The rectangular part will also be provided in isolated slop footings.